George Marshall (gunner): sloop-of-war Erie (1815-1819)

 The sloop-of-war sailed to Boston and joined Commodore William Bainbridge's squadron in May 1815.
 They sailed to the Mediterranean in July.
 The crew arrived slightly after the Second Barbary War.
 Marshall and the Erie joined the Mediterranean Squadron.
 They provided gunboat diplomacy and protected American ships bound for trade in Europe.
 The squadron sailed between the Strait of Gibraltar and the Strait of Sicily.
 The warships frequented Italy, Mahón, and the neighboring ports.
 They did not travel to present Greece because it was restricted and some Ottoman ports required special permission.

 On several occasions, the crew of the sloop-of-war participated in small disputes.
 The tour was dangerous.
 Marshall and the crew gained experience.
-The sloop-of-war remained stationed around the Straight of Gibraltar until late 1819.
+The sloop-of-war remained stationed around the Strait of Gibraltar until late 1819.
 In one incident while they were returning to the United States.
 The Captain was ordered to pursue a pirate in the Caribbean.
 Marshall was back in the United States in early 1820.
 He was reassigned to the Gosport Navy Yard.